moorelabvanderbilt/moorelabwiki/mouses/mouse-strains.md

 Bands at ~400bp and below may be present in all genotypes and can be ignored.
 # B6.VH+/+Vk+/+
+These mice have both the V<sub>H</sub>125 gene and the V<sub>k</sub>125 gene inserted into both copies of the genome, on a NOD background.

+## Production
+We do not yet have true-breeding mice for this strain, but we are very close.
+We have not had any trouble achieving homozygosity in the single-transgene (B6.VH and B6.Vk), so there shouldn't be an issue reaching it with these double transgenic mice.

+These mice are produced by breeding mice that are at least heterozygous for both transgenes together and genotyping the pups, selecting for those that are homozygous for both.

+## Genotyping
+The genotyping protocols of both the B6.VH125+/+ mouse and the B6.Vk125+/+ mouse must be used to determine the genotype of this mouse.
 # NOD.VH125+/+
 Ideally, these mice would have V<sub>H</sub>125 inserted into both copies of the genome, on a NOD background.

 However, to date, we've been unable to produce homozygous-positive mice, and therefore are stuck with heterozygotes (VH125+/-).

+## Production
+Since we have not been able to achieve homozygosity, this genotype is not actually produced.

+The VH125+/- mice are produced by breeding an NOD.VH125+/- with either an NOD or another NOD.VH125+/-.

 ## Genotyping
 The genotyping protocol is the same as the the B6.VH125+/+ protocol above.
 # NOD.Vk125+/+
 These mice have V<sub>k</sub>125 inserted into both copies of the genome, on a NOD background.

+## Production
+This strain is maintained by breeding NOD.Vk125+/+ mice with each other.

+It can also be achieved by breeding NOD.Vk125+/- mice with each other, then genotyping the pups with both protocols shown below to select the +/+ genotype.

+The NOD.Vk125+/- mice are produced by breeding an NOD.Vk125+/+ with an NOD.

 ## Genotyping
 The genotyping protocol is the same as the the B6.Vk125+/+ protocol above.
 # NOD.VH+/+Vk+/+
+These mice have both the V<sub>H</sub>125 gene and the V<sub>k</sub>125 gene inserted into both copies of the genome, on a NOD background.

+## Production
+Because of the homozygous lethal problem with the NOD.VH125+/+ mice (noted above), we have been unable to produce a NOD.VH+/+Vk+/+ mouse.
+The closest we've gotten so far is NOD.VH+/-Vk+/+.

+## Genotyping
+The genotyping protocols of both the B6.VH125+/+ mouse and the B6.Vk125+/+ mouse must be used to determine the genotype of this mouse.
 # SAP-/- IL15-/-
+These mice have both SAP gene and the IL15 gene knocked out of their genome.

+Since the SAP gene is X-linked, males of this genotype are actually SAP-/y.

+## Production
+We currently have one true-breeding pair for this genotype.

+These mice are produced by breeding SAP-/- IL15-/- mice with each other.

+They can also be produced by breeding SAP-/- mice with IL15-/- mice a few generations until double homozygosity is reached.

+## Genotyping
+The genotyping protocols of both the B6.SAP-/- mouse and the B6.IL15-/- mouse must be used to determine the genotype of this mouse.